MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

 4. On the **Payment methods** tab, enable the relevant payment methods.
 5. Click **Save**.

+## Upgrading

-## Upgrading to version 5.x from an older version
+To upgrade to version 5.x from an older version, follow these steps:

 1. Go to **Modules** > **Module manager** > **MultiSafepay** > **Configure**.
 2. On the **Payment methods** tab, set all payment methods to **Off**.